 One of the smallest rooms in our house, the walk-through laundry room, turned into our most extensive remodeling project so far.
-I shared the laundry room makeover plans about 3 months ago and some days it felt like much longer.
+I shared the small laundry room makeover plans about 3 months ago and some days it felt like much longer.

 It was worth all the work and delays!